Optimal quantum operations at zero energy cost: Multiround recursive protocols

 \section{Multiround recursive protocols}

 In the previous section we provided a recipe to find the protocol that achieves maximum fidelity for a fixed value of the success probability.
 By definition, the resulting protocol is taylor-made to that specific value of the probability.
 However, in many situations it is useful to have a more flexible protocol, where the experimenter can make successive attempts at realizing the desired transformation and is free to decide on the fly when to stop.
 In this section we analyze protocols of this form, which we refer to as \emph{recursive protocols}.
 Under the energy-preserving constraint, we identify the protocol that produces the best possible approximation of the target state at each step.
+It is important to stress that the protocol does not require an actual experimenter to read the outcomes and to make decisions: in principle, all the measurements and conditional operations can be implemented by a fully quantum machine operating in an energy-preserving fashion.